 Have other analyses found the same?

 Yes.
-A recent report by four British think tanks (How Good is the NHS?) found that the NHS provides reasonable value and efficiency compared with 18 similar rich countries, but that “for the most important illnesses in directly causing death, it is a consistently below-average performer”.
+A recent report by four British think tanks (How Good is the NHS?) found that the NHS provides reasonable value and efficiency compared with 18 similar rich countries, but that “for the most important illnesses indirectly causing death, it is a consistently below-average performer”.
 It is odd that this crucial fact gets so little attention, say the report’s authors – and that media and politicians remain so focused on waiting times, where the UK’s performance is roughly average.
-In particular, it is poor at treating killer conditions such as cancer, lung disease, heart attacks and strokes, and is below average on “amenable mortality” – that is, the rate at which people die as a result of conditions where medical intervention should be able to save their lives.
+In particular, it is poor at treating killer conditions such as cancer, lung disease, heart attacks, and strokes, and is below average on “amenable mortality” – that is, the rate at which people die as a result of conditions where medical intervention should be able to save their lives.

 What’s going wrong?

 One major reason could be that the UK has only 2.8 doctors per 1,000 population, compared with a rich-country average of 3.6.
 It also has an exceptionally low number of hospital beds: 2.6 per 1,000 population, compared with an unweighted average of 4.5 across the other countries.
 Babies born in the UK have higher rates of perinatal and neonatal mortality than the average.
-One bright spot is that Britain has low suicide rates, suggesting mental healthcare is better than many believe.
+One bright spot is that Britain has low suicide rates, suggesting mental healthcare is better than many belief.
 And the NHS is good at treating kidney disease and diabetes.